markhj/zeronetics/docs/manual/core/settings.md

 The ZEN::Settings object assist with managing settings for window, video, audio, etc.

-It does not concern itself directly with m_mapping of keys, etc. because this is implemented by other classes in Zeronetics.
+It does not concern itself directly with mapping of keys, etc. because this is implemented by other classes in Zeronetics.

 ## 📺 Generating the window